puranjayjain/chrome-color-picker/README.md

 **Note: Your keybinding can be e.g ctrl+alt+c and also make sure to disable the default keybinding from the package's settings or resolve it using the keybinding resolver**

 ## The commands that are supported currently are:
 * chrome-color-picker:toggle        - triggers dialog open/close
 * chrome-color-picker:close         - triggers dialog close
 * chrome-color-picker:save          - triggers the color to be updated back to the editor

-## More keys (cannot be modified)
-- Press `escape` to close the dialog
-- Press `enter` to update the color
+* chrome-color-picker:saveAndClose  - triggers the color to be updated back to the editor and closed after that

 # Purpose to create
 This implementation was built from ground up to: